Rose Bay Sea Wall: New South Head Road

 Meanwhile, the volume of traffic along New South Head Road was steadily increasing.
 By the 1890s a tramway terminus was situated at the western end of Rose Bay.
-The tram service was extended as far as Dover Road in 1900, and then to Watson's Bay Wharf by 1909.
+The tram service was extended as far as Dover Road in 1900, and then to Watsons Bay wharf by 1909.
 Woollahra Council was acquiring land for widening New South Head Road by the beginning of 1917 and a deputation met with the Local Government Department later in the year to urge resumptions, realignment of sections of the road and generally widening it.
-The Council established a New South Head Road Improvement Committee to look after the proposed works, which commenced at the beginning of 1918.
+The council established a New South Head Road Improvement Committee to look after the proposed works, which commenced at the beginning of 1918.
 New South Head Road was proclaimed a main road under the Local Government Act of 1919.
 The road widening works were carried out over several stages.
 In June 1924 the prominent architect Herbert E. Ross offered his services as an honorary consulting engineer for the works between Rose Bay and Lyne Park, acting in conjunction with Council's own engineer.
 Council accepted his offer.